Thoughts and Encouragements for Wounded Helpers

 prayer and in reading His Word and in listening to His gentle voice, but

 to some degree also in everything else we do.
+Then we will experience His

-Then we will experience His deep renewal gradually in all the
+deep renewal gradually in all the thoughts and feelings that form the

-That is the most powerful renewal that we can whish for our lives.4
+basis for our daily actions.
+That is the most powerful renewal that we can

 All of this can contribute to our living more from the new heart that Jesus has given us, as Jim Wilder and others express so succinctly.5

-| 1 | Thomas A. Harris, I'm ok, you're ok, Harper
+1 | Thomas A. Harris, I’m ok, you’re

-points of this classic book.)
+classic book.)

 Eric Berne, Games People